-2. Double down on your most successful channel
+2. Focus on your most successful channels

 3. Supercharge your social media ads with automation